 1. Drink More Water

-If you only have the capacity to make one healthful change, this would be the #1 healthy habit to adopt!
+If you only have the capacity to make one healthful change, this would be the #1 healthy habit to adopt.
 Our adult bodies are comprised of 65% water, and even more in children and babies.
-Water helps with the natural detoxification process to keep our cells and bodies working in fine form!
-I recommend consuming filtered or spring water because a high quality water will be of more benefit to your body, and contains less toxic load than regular tap water.
+Water helps with the natural detoxification process to keep our cells and bodies working in fine form.
+I recommend consuming filtered or spring water; these will contain less toxic load than regular tap water.
 I always keep a glass of water beside my bed in case mid-night sips are needed, and to crush the rest when I wake up in the morning.
-Keep hydration and gentle detoxification simple by carrying a 1 litre bottle with you, and drinking at least 2 of them a day.
-Sipping on yummy herbal teas, elixirs, and eating more fruit and veg will all also help you increase your intake.
+Keep hydration and gentle detoxification simple by carrying a big stainless steel, glass or copper bottle with you and filling multiple times per day.
+Sipping on yummy herbal teas, elixirs, and eating more fruit and veg will all also help increase intake.
+If you're wondering just how much water YOUR body needs, simply take your weight in pounds and divide by two.
+Voila!
+This is how many ounces to aim for per day.
+More will be required with heavy exercise and with the use of diuretics like coffee.

 2. Count Chemicals Not Calories